Childhood and Education Journey of Maria Shriver in Timeline

 November 6, 1955: Maria Shriver Born

 On November 6, 1955, Maria Owings Shriver was born.
-She is an American journalist, author, a member of the Shriver and Kennedy families, former First Lady of California, and founder of The Women's Alzheimer's Movement.
+She is an American journalist, author, a member of the Shriver and Kennedy families, former First Lady of California, and the founder of The Women's Alzheimer's Movement.

 Others born on this day/year

-1968: Moved to Chicago
+1968: Family Moved to Chicago

-In the summer of 1968, Maria Shriver's family moved temporarily to Chicago following Eunice Kennedy Shriver's work with the Special Olympics.
+In the summer of 1968, Maria Shriver's family temporarily moved to Chicago following Eunice Kennedy Shriver's work with the Special Olympics.

 In 1970, Maria Shriver returned permanently from France to Bethesda, Maryland.

-1973: Graduated from High School
+1973: Graduated Stone Ridge School

 In 1973, Maria Shriver graduated from Stone Ridge School of the Sacred Heart high school.

-June 1977: Graduated from Georgetown University
+June 1977: Graduation from Georgetown University

 In June 1977, Maria Shriver graduated from Georgetown University with a Bachelor of Arts degree in American studies.